-The equity forward transaction was reflected in ALLETE's diluted earnings per share using the treasury stock method, which resulted in no material dilutive impact to ALLETE's diluted earnings per share for the quarter or nine months ended September 30, 2014.
-Prior to any settlement date, any dilutive effect of the Agreement on our earnings per share would only occur during periods when the average market price per share of our common stock is above the per share adjusted forward sales price described above.
+The equity forward transaction was reflected in ALLETE's diluted earnings per share using the treasury stock method, which resulted in no material dilutive impact to ALLETE's diluted earnings per share for the quarter or six months ended June 30, 2014.
+Prior to a settlement date, any dilutive effect of the Agreement on our earnings per share would only occur during periods when the average market price per share of our common stock is above the per share adjusted forward sales price described above.

+The equity forward transaction has no initial fair value since it was entered into at the then market price of the common stock.
+ALLETE will not receive any proceeds with respect to the borrowed shares until the equity forward transaction is settled, and at that time the proceeds, if any, will be recorded in equity.
 The equity forward transaction is accounted for as an equity instrument in accordance with the accounting guidance for distinguishing liabilities from equity and the guidance for derivatives.
 Under the accounting guidance, the transaction qualifies for an exception from derivative accounting because the forward sale transaction is indexed to ALLETE's stock.